Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

-Fire & Flame Tattoos
+Fire and Flame Tattoos

-When mankind first made fire, it was a huge accomplishment and it changed destiny forever.
+When mankind first made fire, it was a huge accomplishment, and it changed destiny forever.
 Fire gave humans warmth in the cold and offered protection from other men and deadly animals.
 They could cook, clear brush and forest, and make tools.
 Fire gave light in the dark and became part of many religious ceremonies and rites.
 Fire played an elemental role in man's evolution.

 Fire and flames are mentioned in a variety of different myths and legends.

 - In Greek mythology, Prometheus was known to have stolen the fire from the gods.
-Prometheus gave the fire to mortals, since Prometheus, who created humans out of mud, loved them more then the Olympian gods who had banished his family to Tartarus.
+Prometheus gave the fire to mortals, since Prometheus, who created humans out of mud, loved them more than the Olympian gods who had banished his family to Tartarus.

-- The Phoenix is made out of flames and has the ability to reincarnate itself every 500 years from its own ashes.
-The flames on the Phoenix are said to symbolize transformation and rebirth.
+- The phoenix is made out of flames and has the ability to reincarnate itself every 500 years from its own ashes.
+The flames on the phoenix are said to symbolize transformation and rebirth.
 It also represents the circle of life, just as the sun.

 - Fire and flames are also symbols of Christianity and hell.
 Hell is made up of fire and flames to torture those who sin and are cast there by God.
 It is said that those who end up in hell will be there to suffer for eternity.

 - Fire is also a symbol of the Holy Ghost and might represent the burning bush that Moses saw.